danielfriis/journal-2/_posts/2022-05-06-strategy-is-problem-solving.md

 I’ve seen many versions of what strategy is and how to do it well but rarely two versions that look the same.
 Frankly, I’ve been quite confused as words like mission, vision, goals, objectives, and strategy are used interchangeably by most people.

 To make matters worse, it seems that [most strategies fail because they are in fact not strategies](https://hbr.org/2017/11/many-strategies-fail-because-theyre-not-actually-strategies).
-So, those people that talk about strategy often don’t know what strategy is.
+So, those people talking about strategy often don’t know what strategy is.
 I hope I’m not joining that choir by writing this note, but instead can be a voice of clarity.

-From my experience, goals are most often confused with strategy.
+From my experience, strategy is most often confused with goal-setting.
 A goal disguised as strategy may sound something like: “Our strategy is to become the leading software consultancy in the world”, which is a great aspiration, but nothing but wishful thinking without a proper plan.
-The problem with such ‘strategies’  is that they don’t guide action and decision-making.
+The problem with such ‘strategies’ is that they don’t guide action and decision-making which is critical for success.

-## Strategy is not goal-setting — it’s problem-solving.
+## Framework

 A good strategy should clearly and specifically define the obstacle of a situation and outline a set of coordinated actions to deal with that obstacle.
 They should make it clear to everyone involved in carrying out the strategy what to do and what not to do.